monsonite/SPIder-II/README.md

 The timing sequence generator is a 4-bit counter U9 a 74HC193.
 Its overflow is used to set an SR latch U10 which is then reset after 16 cycles.

-U9 and U10 are not specific to the ROM sequencer, and could be located on another board, provided that the generate the gated clock pulse chain and the low going gate /SS signal
+U9 and U10 are not specific to the ROM sequencer, and could be located on another board, provided that the generate the gated clock pulse train and the low going gate /SS signal.

+This particular timing generator can be used to generate different lengths of pulse trains.
+If used on an accumulator, the different clock sequences can be used to manipulate the data - performing left and right shifts, and byte swaps.

+S Field  	Operation

+0101	  Left Shift 2
+0110	  Left Shift 1
+0111	  No Shift	8-bit transfer
+1000	  Right Shift 1
+1001	  Right Shift 2
+1010	  Right Shift 3
+1011	  Nybble Swap (bit shift)
+1100
+1110	  No Shift 16-bit transfer

+Having created what is effectively a serial ROM circuit, the next task is to apply it to the wider application of a complete bit serial CPU.